Emeli Sandé: 2008–2010: Career beginnings

 Sandé's sister made a video of her playing the piano and singing to one of her favourite songs, "Nasty Little Lady".
 They sent the clip to Trevor Nelson's BBC Urban music competition.
-Sandé won the show and was offered a record deal, but the management that she met via the competition decided against the deal.
+Sandé won the show and was offered a record deal, but the management that she'd met via the competition decided against the deal.

 Emeli had become involved in the Urban Scot collective who helped and encouraged her career by promoting her in Scotland, and – according to Emeli Sandé: The Biography by David Nolan (2013) – also released an album of songs called Have You Heard? on Glasgow's Souljawn Records, which was sold at gigs.
 Several tracks were also made available to download.